Language Guide (proto 2)

 message SearchResponse {

-repeated Result result = 1;
+repeated Result results = 1;

 }